Script Submission

 Please read ALL of the guidelines and prepare your PDF accordingly BEFORE clicking on the Submission button at the bottom of this page.

-ANPF will accept all plays that meet the Basic Requirements, Document Criteria, and Artistic Merit listed below.
+ANPF will accept all plays that meet the Basic Requirements, Document Criteria, Artistic Merit and Fine Print listed below.

 Basic Requirements

-- Full-length drama or comedy, intermission preferred.
-If no intermission, then 75 minutes minimum running time.
+• Full-length drama or comedy, intermission preferred.
+All plays must be full length with 75 minutes minimum reading time.
 ANPF presentations are concert readings, not staged readings.
-The emphasis is on the language and dialogue of a play.
+The emphasis is on the language of the play.
 Stage business cannot be considered as part of the running time.
 Submitted scripts should meet the timing requirement with this in mind.

-- Previously unproduced.
-All scripts submitted to ANPF must be unproduced and remain unproduced until after the Fall Festival.
-Any presentation by a theatre (including non-Equity, regional, or community theatre) DOES count as a production.
+• Previously unproduced.
+All scripts submitted to ANPF must be unproduced and not scheduled for a production to be held before our Fall Festival.
+Any presentation by a theatre (including non-Equity, regional, or community theatre) counts as a production.
 This includes virtual presentations.
 College/academic productions and development workshops and readings are exempted.

 Document Criteria